THE SAGA OF A TOWN

 The Pre-Hispanic Settlement

 The mountain which loomed over the lowland pre-colonial Bikol landscape known among the natives as Isarog had a base which extended to some 13 leagues or some 65 kilometers in diameter.
 Evidence of previous violent eruptions is abundant but no historical records ever made explicit reference to its eruptions.
-This could mean that at least no major eruptions could have been occurred within the Hispanic period as it could have not have escaped the meticulous eye of the numerous chroniclers of the colonial regime.
+This could mean that at least no major eruptions could have been occurred within the Hispanic period as it could not have escaped the meticulous eye of the numerous chroniclers of the colonial regime.
 There were speculations though that Isarog was among those volcanoes which erupted simultaneously in the middle of the 17th century.
-At the time of the establishment of Spanish settelement in Nueva Caceres, Bishop Salazar was informed by some natives that its slopes were teeming with royal eagles, white honey and wax and infinite variety of fruits.
+At the time of the establishment of Spanish settlement in Nueva Caceres, Bishop Salazar was informed by some natives that its slopes were teeming with royal eagles, white honey and wax and infinite variety of fruits.

 The negritoes, probably its original inhabitants, must have first settled in this mountain volcano about 6,000 years ago.
 During this period the water level in the entire Philippines was already almost the same with the present level.
 Earlier on, about 8,000 years ago, when the water level was lower by some 100 to 500 meters from its present level, the slopes of Isarog must have been farther by some hundreds of kilometers from the coastline.